International Education Workshops are an essential part of workforce professional development to improve service delivery.

 Professional standards and ethical practice in international education

 International education professionals are obliged to work ethically and with high levels of professional standards.
 What does this mean in your organisation?
 How do these obligations apply to marketing, education agent agreements, working with younger students and working with external stakeholders?

-International students and community engagement
+International students and leadership